- If you're getting error code 0x0 during Windows 10 upgrade, check if certain software isn't interfering with the process.

-The first two commands will scan your installation for any damage and the last one will perform the repair.
-It’s not necessary to run all three commands, so you can only run the last one.
+The first two commands will scan your installation for any damage, and the last will perform the repair.
+Running all three commands is unnecessary, so you can only run the last one.

-In case you’re not familiar with it, you should read our guide on how to use DISM to repair your installation.
+If you’re unfamiliar with it, you should read our guide on how to use DISM to repair your installation.